acryldata/dbt-impact-action/README.md

     - name: Run impact analysis
       uses: acryldata/dbt-impact-analysis-action@main
       with:
+        # TODO(developer): Update this with your dbt project config.
         # The name of your dbt adapter.
-        # One of [bigquery, postgres, redshift, snowflake].
+One of [bigquery, postgres, redshift, snowflake].
         # Let us know if you need support for another adapter.
         dbt_adapter: postgres